-His wide-ranging interests include gardening (evidenced by the site in Western Road, opposite Richards’ the butchers and the three beds by the Premier Inn) music and the arts.
+His wide-ranging interests include gardening (evidenced by the three beds by the Premier Inn) music and the arts.
 He serves on six town council panels and committees.

 Stephen managed Theatres in London’s West End, has worked for the British Film Institute and is a Corps donor to the Royal Ballet School.

 As from 14th May 2020, Cllr Catlin was elected Vice-Chair of Sussex Community Rail Partnership (Formerly known as Southern Community Rail Partnership.)